Features ▾

 Here are a few general strategies that work in those in-between moments:

 • Check saved logins in your browser or password manager.
 Chrome, Firefox, Safari, and password managers like Apple’s Passwords App, Bitwarden or 1Password store login credentials – including your email address – if you’ve allowed it.
 Go to their settings or vault and look under saved accounts.
+This is an example in Google Password Manager:

 • Ask your contacts.
 If you’ve emailed a friend or colleague, ask them to search their inbox for your name – they’ll likely find a message and can tell you your sending address.